Can a Judge Deny a Divorce and Issue Marriage Counseling: 2 Times

 Why can’t I get a divorce on my own?

-To get a divorce in the United States, a married couple must first file a petition with the court.
+The respondent has the right to contest the divorce, request mediation, or even ask the court to consider counseling if they believe the marriage can be saved.
 The petition must be signed by both spouses and include grounds for divorce.
 Once the petition is filed, the court will set a hearing date.

 At the hearing, both spouses will have an opportunity to present their cases.
 After hearing both sides, the judge will make a final decision.
 If the judge grants the divorce, the couple will be legally divorced and will no longer be married.